Home

 Brette's Answer: The rules about this vary from state to state, so you should check with your attorney.
 You can file for exclusive residency of the home, which will then allow you to change the locks for sure.

-Can he move back in if I get to keep the house?
+Can he just move back if I get to keep the house?

 Lora's Question: If I keep the house but he is still on the mortgage does he have any legal right to move back in if his current living arrangement falls apart?

 Brette's Answer: No, as long as you are given possession.
+The divorce should have given exclusive occupancy to you.
+If it did not, you can amend the judgment to include this.
 Good luck.

 Can we live in the same house if we get a divorce?

 Josephine's Question: My husband and I can't afford to sell the house because we are currently upside down in our home.
-And, neither one of us can afford to move out.
+On top of that, neither of us can afford to rent an apartment and move out.
 Will this be a problem should I want to pursue a divorce?

-Brette's Answer: Other couples have divorced but continued to share the same residence.
+Brette's Answer: Other couples have divorced but continued to share the same residence - particularly in this economy where it is often not possible to sell a home that is over-mortgaged and impossible to afford to residences for the family.
 It may not be a good long term solution, but with today's real estate problems, it can work in the short term.

 Who is responsible for the bills until the house sells?

-Barbara's Question: Our house was placed on the market 2 days after our divorce was final.
-My ex-remained in the home and will remain until the the house closes in June.
+Barbara's Question: We placed our house on the market two days after our divorce was finalized.
+My ex-remained in the home and will remain until the house closes in June.
 Who is responsible for mortgage payments, property taxes and utility bills?

 Can I keep the house if my husband's father purchased it?